deammion/Engr-Project/project_requirement/project-requirement.md

 Adjust weighting of safe scripts.
 Repeat.

-The second phase of our program is the real phase.
+The second phase of our program is the operational phase.
 In this, the program will check the scripts that are appearing on web applications, against the scripts that have appeared when running the collections phase.
 If a safe script is found then the program will insert a nonce tag into the HTML of the HTTP response where that script appears.
 This nonce tag will validate that the script tag is safe to execute.
 Any script tags which the program deems are not safe to run, will be collected and reported in ‘report-uri.com’.

 Both phases of this program will only check for non-variable and non-inline script tags.